razzius-archive/jiraflow/README.md

 You will also need the following environment variables:

-- `JIRA_USER`
 - `JIRA_AUTH` - a base64-encoded USER:PASSWORD string. `source read_jira_credentials` can help you set it.
-My username is my email.
-Account passwords are deprecated; make an auth token from your Jira security settings (navigate to "Manage account").
+My username is my email and I made an API token at https://id.atlassian.com/manage/api-tokens.
-- `JIRA_HOST` - for example, https://sighten.atlassian.net
+- `JIRA_HOST` - for example, hettps://sighten.atlassian.net
-- `JIRA_INITIALS` - this is used, with the current issue number, to make a branch.
+- `JIRA_INITIALS` - this is used, with the current issue number, to make a branch based on the issue number.

 For example, if `JIRA_INITIALS` is set to `razzi` and `next_issue` returns `PROP-67`, `./next` will checkout a branch named razzi/prop-67.